Jens Kuross: Career

 In 2016, Jens Kuross released his self-titled debut EP via London-based record label Aesop.
 It gained favourable reviews from a number of high-profile blogs and publications, including The Line Of Best Fit and DIY Magazine.

 In 2017, Kuross supported DJ/producer Bonobo (musician) on his European tour.
-Later that year Jens also wrote and recorded with minimal electronic artist The Acidon their debut album Liminal and his single "Spiraling" was featured in the closing credits of an episode of Lucifer (TV series).
+Later that year Jens also wrote and recorded with minimal electronic artist The Acid on their debut album Liminal and his single "Spiraling" was featured in the closing credits of an episode of Lucifer (TV series).

 In April 2018, Kuross released his new EP, 'Art! at the expense of mental health, Vol. 1', supporting the release with two Europe tours.
 One supporting Rhye and one supporting Mercury Prize-nominated Jazz trio GoGo Penguin.
 He also played his first London headline show at Servant Jazz Quarters, selling out the venue.

 In October 2018, Kuross released the second installment of his 'Art! at the expense of mental health' project, 'Art! at the expense of mental health, Vol. 2'.

-In April 2019, Jens Kuross released his single, 'Give Me Your Ghost'.
+In April 2019, Jens Kuross released his single 'Give Me Your Ghost'.

 Kuross released his debut album, The Man Nobody Can Touch, on 25 September 2020 but the Covid pandemic forced him to cancel all touring support and promotion for the release.

 Kuross moved back to Idaho during the pandemic and after an album he wrote and recorded in his living room failed to find any label interest Jens was dropped by his management and booking agents.
 The album remains unreleased and he currently works as a cabinet maker.

 In 2024 Jens released a collection of B-sides from the unreleased album on the Berlin based label Bigamo as an EP titled "Everything is Poisonous".

 Alongside his solo endeavours, Kuross has forged a successful career as a studio and touring musician.
 He has performed and recorded drum, percussion and keyboard parts for numerous musicians and ensembles in a variety of genres.